ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 intermediaries MUST reset such streams with a corresponding error code when receiving a reset from their peer.
-If a RESET_STREAM or STOP_SENDING frame is received with an error code outside the range reserved for WT_APPLICATION_ERROR, the stream is still considered reset, but the error code is not mapped to a WebTransport application error code.
-The WebTransport implementation SHOULD deliver this to the application as a stream reset with no application error code.
+If a RESET_STREAM or STOP_SENDING frame is received with an error code outside the range reserved for WT_APPLICATION_ERROR, the stream is still considered reset, but the error code cannot be mapped to a WebTransport application error code.
+If the error code is WT_SESSION_GONE, the WebTransport implementation SHALL deliver this to the application as a stream reset with the error code WT_ERROR_SESSION_TERMINATED.
+For all other unmappable error codes, the WebTransport implementation SHALL deliver the stream reset with the error code WT_ERROR_INTERNAL.

 ## Datagrams